usagimaru/Sketch-AppleSystemFont-Plugin/README.md

 2. Unzip the archive.
 3. To install, double-click `sketchplugin` file or direct drag & drop to Sketch's Plugins directory.
 4. Launch Sketch.app
-5. Then you can see commands `Change Typeface to Apple System` in Plugins menu.
+5. Then you can see commands `Set Apple System Font` in Plugins menu.

 --